samuelwarang/samuelwarang/README.md

 - 👋 Hi, I’m Ramchandra Warang
 - 👀 I’m interested in ...
 Coding, Music, Mobile games and Travel.
-- 🌱 I’m currently learning ...
-Information technology.
+- 🌱 I’m currently purseing ...
+Bachelors of Engineering in Information technology ( B.E.
+I.T. ).
 - 💞️ I’m looking to collaborate on ...
 Web Development , UI & UX & Blockchain
 - 📫 How to reach me ...